Rajendra (radar system): Description

 Rajendra radar uses phase shifters integrated in large numbers for electronic beam steering.
 This allows Rajendra radar to simultaneously track multiple aircraft and also guide multiple missiles towards these targets.
-The phase shifter was designed and developed by Prof Bharati Bhat, a scientist from Centre for Applied Research in Electronics (CARE) of IIT, Delhi, and her team.
+The phase shifter was designed and developed by Prof Bharati Bhat, a scientist from the Centre for Applied Research in Electronics (CARE) of IIT, Delhi, and her team.

 The phased array radar rotates 360 degrees on a rotating turnstile at a moderate speed.
-This allows it to perform 360 degree surveillance.
-The phased array itself has 45 degree scan limits to either side, giving a total scan coverage of 90 degrees, if the radar array is static.
+This allows it to perform 360-degree surveillance.
+The phased array itself has 45-degree scan limits to either side, giving a total scan coverage of 90 degrees, if the radar array is static.

-During Multisensor Tracking a 2-D battery surveillance radar (BSR) with 360 degree coverage and a larger detection range provides track data to the multifunction, slewable, 3-D phased array radar.
+During Multisensor Tracking, a 2-D battery surveillance radar (BSR) with 360-degree coverage and a larger detection range provides track data to the multifunction, slewable, 3-D phased array radar.
 This is useful when a single battery of the Rajendra is detached from the group to fight alone, and early warning from the 3-D CAR is not available.
-The 2-D BSR data is then integrated by the Rajendra's radar vehicle.
-The multisensor direction finder in Rajendra processes the track data from the phased array radar and the BSR to identify the targets reported by both the sensors and maintains a common track database.
-For those BSR tracks, which are not being reported by Rajendra though under its coverage, target acquisition is initiated with elevation search in the designated direction.
-The antenna is skewed in the direction of threat to acquire the targets, which are outside the covered air space.
+The 2-D BSR data is then integrated by Rajendra's radar vehicle.
+The multisensor direction finder in Rajendra processes the track data from the phased array radar and the BSR to identify the targets reported by both sensors and maintains a common track database.
+For those BSR tracks, which are not being reported by Rajendra, though under its coverage, target acquisition is initiated with elevation search in the designated direction.
+The antenna is skewed in the direction of threat to acquire the targets, which are outside the covered airspace.
 The Rajendra's tracking range is 60 km against fighter aircraft flying at medium altitude.